wavelab/ros_docker_ci/README.md

 provide them in the `.travis.yml` file as parameters to `ros_docker_ci`'s docker scripts.

-NOTE: The docker scripts currently mount the repo to root within the container, so any CI test script needs to support that, such as shown in the example above with the path to the `identify_environment.bash` script.
-There is currently an [issue](https://github.com/wavelab/ros_docker_ci/issues/8) open to revisit and address this.
+NOTE: The docker scripts will be mounted to the same location in the docker container as they appear in the Travis-CI build.
+Accordingly, scripts should not rely on a specific absolute location and should determine paths automatically where required.

 ### The `.travis.yml` file